 Any appeal to God (or even "the gods" – anything sacred) in the Naming process makes it much harder to re-Name something.
 For instance, a baby is not (yet) a linguistic sentient, so its Name is what other people name it.
 If it gets baptized or put through a similar ritual, it is Named again, this time with a spiritual imprimatur making re-Naming very hard.
-When the baby learns to talk, it probably won't think of itself by its full baptismal name, but that's what its True Name will be, at least for some years, and barring the use of a Taken Name.
+When the baby learns to talk, it probably won't think of itself by its full baptismal name, but that's what its True Name will be, at least for some years.
+But see the use of Taken Names.

 Things you can do with names, just by being an Adamite:

 Nymic magic, like austeries, is a form of thematic magic that can be readily combined with almost any other form of magic.
 Things you can do with nymic magic:

 An oath, as used here, is a magically enforced promise.
 A geas is a magically enforced command.

 Coining a word of power is a magnum opus for a nymic mage.
 The power word is basically a free-floating True Name, unattached, naming nothing.
 In what sense is it a True Name?
 You can store prana in it.

 Words of power, and their graphical analogs, magic symbols, are impalpable prana batteries.
 Anyone who knows them and knows nymic magic can put prana into them and take it out.
 It's like a joint bank account.
 But notice it is joint.
 If you share your words of power with others – e.g. the wizards of your college or your apprentices – you never know exactly how much power you're going to find in it when you reach for some.
 Making sure everyone chips in faithfully is part of the internal discipline of a magical society that uses words of power.